Academic Expectations and Program Requirements

 - offer the examination at least once every six months, and the departmental or interdisciplinary degree program examination should be announced at least 30 days prior to the scheduled examination date;

-- assume responsibility for marking the examination satisfactory or unsatisfactory – or otherwise graded – and in the case of unsatisfactory, stating specifically the reasons for such a mark; and
+- assume responsibility for marking the examination as satisfactory or unsatisfactory – or otherwise graded – and in the case of unsatisfactory, stating specifically the reasons for such a mark; and

 - forward the marked examination to the student’s advisory committee chair within one week after the examination.